d-romero-dev/d-romero-dev/README.md

 > # 👋 Hey there!
 I'm Damián Romero.

-  Front-End Web Developer who is always striving to improve and learn new things.
+  Front-End Web Developer and IT Analyst, who is always striving to improve and learn new things.

   Let's build something awesome together! 🚀